mmitch/nomd/README.md

 missing package names for you.
 This is quite wobbly, but might save you some searching and typing in simple cases.

+If you use the `pkg` package manager, `./nomdep --pkg` tries to guess missing package names for you.
+This is quite wobbly, but might save you some searching and typing in simple cases.

 If you manage local Perl packages via `cpanm`, run `./nomdep --cpanm` to print a command to install all missing Perl packages at once.
 The output should be usable for other Perl package managers, too.